dell/terraform-provider-powerstore/docs/resources/recycle_bin.md

 - **Configuration mode**: Set `expiration_duration` to configure the retention policy.
 - **Item action mode**: Set `resource_id` (or `resource_name`) to recover or permanently delete a specific item.
 Use `action` to specify `recover` (default) or `delete`.
 - **Empty mode**: Set `empty_recycle_bin = true` to permanently delete all items from the recycle bin.

+**Important:** Running `terraform destroy` on this resource only removes it from Terraform state.
+It does not delete the recycle bin configuration or items from the PowerStore array.
+For config mode, the configuration persists on the array.
+For item/empty modes, the action was already performed during `terraform apply`.

 ## Example Usage